UniversalDependencies/docs/_akk/index.md

 * Words are only exceptionally delimited by whitespace or punctuation in the original cuneiform texts.
 Thus, this treebank is based on the bound transcription (normalized text)

+* In [RIAO](../treebanks/akk_RIAO/index.html), sentence boundaries were arrived at by syntactically annotating the unsegmented corpus, and identifying words that are head words but are not themselves dependents of other words.
+The separate trees produced this way were considered to be separate sentences.

 ## Morphology

 ### Tags